Sigmmma/c20/src/content/hr/hr-ek/hr-bonobo/readme.md

 ## Librarian
 The Librarian can be found using the *Tools > Librarian* menu item and is used for browsing and managing assets.
 The Create option can be used for setting up new data directories and sidecar files for importing while the Edit option can then be used to edit sidecar files.
 The filter and search menu functions much like the explorer bar in the main window however it can also be used for data files as well as tags.

+## Launch Scenario
+Allows you to launch scenarios from Bonobo using preset settings as well as custom init commands.
+Does not currently work with the Standalone client, only Sapien.

+## Content Explorer
+Seems to be designed to browse tags, doesn't seem to work well right now.

+## Asset Browser
+Several different types of asset browser are available, however the bitmap browser currently causes TagService to crash when used.
+Appears to be designed similarly to the Content Explorer to browse data files instead of tags.

 ## Run tool from Bonobo
 Bonobo can run [Tool][hr-tool] commands using the *File > Run tool* menu item, the UI makes it easy to select the command you wish to run and arguments.

 ## Tag editing
-The _File > Undo_ menu item can undo the most recent change but can't go further back than that.
-In case the menu is disabled you can try undoing/redoing with <kbd>Control</kbd> + <kbd>z</kbd>.
-If you need more than just the most recent change you can use _File > Hold_ and _File > Fetch_. *Hold* will save the current state of the tag and *fetch* will restore that saved state.
+Changes to tag fields can be undone by <kbd>Control</kbd> + <kbd>z</kbd>.
+If you need more than just the most recent change you can use _Edit > Hold_ and _File > Fetch_. *Hold* will save the current state of the tag and *fetch* will restore that saved state.
-If you need to use certain advanced features you can enable _File > Expert Mode_, this will let you edit certain fields and blocks.
+If you need to use certain advanced features you can enable _Edit > Expert Mode_, this will let you edit certain fields and blocks.
 Don't enable this unless you know what you are doing or need it for something specific as it makes it easier to accidentally corrupt your data.

 ## Misc
 - *Window* - Lets you automatically arrange tag windows.